dfm/emcee/docs/tutorials/line.rst

 Fitting a Model to Data
 =======================

-If you're reading this right now then you're probably interested in using emcee to fit a model to some noisy data.
-On this page, I'll demonstrate how you might do this in the simplest non-trivial model that I could think of: fitting a line to data when you don't believe the error bars on your data.
+If you’re reading this right now then you’re probably interested in using emcee to fit a model to some noisy data.
+On this page, I’ll demonstrate how you might do this in the simplest non-trivial model that I could think of: fitting a line to data when you don’t believe the error bars on your data.
 The interested reader should check out `Hogg, Bovy & Lang (2010) <http://arxiv.org/abs/1008.4686>`__ for a much more complete discussion of how to fit a line to data in The Real World™ and